How to Treat Hyperpigmented Skin

 - Azelaic Acid – a grain- and yeast-derived compound, it helps normalize disordered cell growth, provides antioxidant and anti-inflammatory support, and helps effectively treat acne-related post-inflammatory hyperpigmentation.

 The formulas in this treatment utilize these ingredients as well as other brightening and skin-building ingredients.
-The prep begins with the Skin Brightening Cleanser, followed by the Brightening Scrub massaged into the skin.
-Fruit Acid Botanical is then applied to begin the regeneration process.
+The prep begins with the Skin Brightening Cleanse, followed by the Brightening Scrub massaged into the skin.
+Fruit Acid Tonic is then applied to begin the regeneration process.

 A 10% TCA/AHA follows to further breakdown dead surface cells, increase regeneration, soften fine lines, reduce hyperpigmentation, and improve skin tone.
 The Melanin Suppressant further aids in suppressing melanin and provides support to minimize post-inflammatory hyperpigmenation.
 The treatment finishes with an application of the Vitamin A+ Peptide Peel to improve uneven pigmentation and produce radiant skin.
 The peptide action in the formula helps rebuild the skin.